-The Gryphons and Lancers posted identical 12-10 records during the 22-game regular season, but the Gryphons owned the tiebreaker and earned home-court advantage for Wednesday night's opening round matchup.
+The Gryphons and Lancers posted identical 12-10 records during the 22-game regular season, but the Gryphons owned the tiebreaker and earned home-court advantage for Wednesday night's opening round playoff matchup.
 The first three quarters saw back-and-forth action between these two OUA West division rivals, but the Gryphons would take over in the final quarter led by fourth-year standout forward,

-Raef Wykes three-pointer followed by three straight
+Raef Wykes three-pointer would be followed by three straight

 Amare Hamilton three-pointer capped the run, with Guelph suddenly leading the Lancers, 77-65.